Jon Bon Jovi: Personal life

-During a stop in Los Angeles on the New Jersey Syndicate Tour in 1989, Bon Jovi secretly took a trip to Las Vegas, where he married his high school sweetheart, Dorothea Hurley, on April 29 at the Graceland Wedding Chapel.
-The couple have four children: a daughter, Stephanie, born in 1993; and three sons, Jesse, Jake, and Romeo, born in 1995, 2002, and 2004, respectively.
-The British actress Millie Bobby Brown is his daughter-in-law; she married his son Jake in May 2024.
-Bon Jovi became a grandfather when Jake and Brown adopted a daughter in 2025.
+Bon Jovi married his high school girlfriend Dorothea Hurley at Graceland Wedding Chapel in Las Vegas on April 29, 1989, with the two having secretly traveled there during a stop in Los Angeles on his band's New Jersey Syndicate Tour.
+Together, they have a daughter named Stephanie (born 1993) and three sons named Jesse (born 1995), Jake (born 2002), and Romeo (born 2004).
+Bon Jovi is the father-in-law of English actress Millie Bobby Brown, who married Jake in 2024, and he became a grandfather when the couple adopted a daughter in 2025.

 A former resident of Rumson, New Jersey, Bon Jovi established his Sanctuary Sound recording studio in the basement of his home there.

-Bon Jovi has described himself as a recovering Catholic.

-Bon Jovi is a close friend of New England Patriots owner Robert Kraft and former head coach Bill Belichick.
-He owns two Super Bowl rings from the Patriots and has performed several times at the Patriots' home field, Gillette Stadium.
+He has described himself as a recovering Catholic.
+He is a close friend of New England Patriots owner Robert Kraft and former head coach Bill Belichick.
+He owns two Super Bowl rings from the Patriots and has performed several times at the Patriots' home field Gillette Stadium.

 In 2019, Bon Jovi received an honorary Doctor of Music degree from University of Pennsylvania and a second honorary doctorate from Princeton University in 2021, recognizing his contributions in music and social welfare.

-In October 2021, Bon Jovi tested positive for COVID-19 at a fan event in Florida.
-He was reported as fully vaccinated and "feeling great".
-He had recovered from the disease by November 12, 2021.
-In April 2022, Bon Jovi spoke of how much his COVID-19 experience had affected him, including in his songwriting, saying about COVID-19 that it made him realize "how volatile we are and how fragile life is.
-It didn't matter if you were young or old, American or Egyptian, no matter who you were or where you were from, the COVID-19 pandemic affected you.
+In October 2021, Bon Jovi tested positive for COVID-19 at a fan event in Florida, and was reported to have shown no symptoms as he was fully vaccinated and felt "great".
+He had recovered by November 12.
+In April 2022, he spoke about how the experience had affected him and his songwriting, saying that it made him realize "how volatile we are and how fragile life is".
+He said, "It didn't matter if you were young or old, American or Egyptian, no matter who you were or where you were from, the COVID-19 pandemic affected you.
 I was aware of that when I was writing the record."

-On September 11, 2024, Bon Jovi helped prevent a woman from jumping off the John Seigenthaler Pedestrian Bridge in Nashville.
+In February 2024, Bon Jovi revealed he had been struggling with vocal cord issues and underwent reconstructive surgery of the vocal cords in June 2022, a procedure known as vocal cord medialization.
+He had extensive daily vocal rehabilitation for nearly two years to regain his singing voice.
+In an October 2025 interview with People, he said that one of his vocal cords was atrophying and that he was trying multiple approaches for recovery.
+His treating surgeon was Robert Sataloff of Philadelphia.

+In September 2024, during a break from shooting a music video on the John Seigenthaler Pedestrian Bridge in Nashville, Bon Jovi noticed a woman preparing to jump from the bridge and persuaded her to climb back over the railing.
+He was thanked by Nashville police and security camera footage of the incident was released by CNN.

+In June 2026, Bon Jovi played his first public performances in New Jersey since 2018, at the all-star concerts commemorating the opening of the Bruce Springsteen Center for American Music at Monmouth University.